joshuadavidnelson/disable-blog/README.md

 - Turns the `post` type into a non-public content type, with support for zero post type features.
 Any attempts to edit or view posts within the admin screen will be met with a WordPress error page or be redirect to the homepage.

 - Front-end:
-	- Disables the post feed and remoives the feed links from the header (for WP >= 4.4.0) and disables the comment feed/removes comment feed link if 'post' is the only post type supporting comments (note that the default condition pages and attachments support comments).
+	- Disables the post feed and removes the feed links from the header (for WP >= 4.4.0) and disables the comment feed/removes comment feed link if 'post' is the only post type supporting comments (note that the default condition pages and attachments support comments).
 	- Removes posts from all archive pages.
 	- Remove 'post' post type from XML sitemaps and categories/tags from XML sitemaps, if not being used by a custom post type (WP Version 5.5).
 	- Disables the REST API for 'post' post type, as well as tags & categories (if not used by another custom post type).